acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-vlan-network-configuration.md

 2. **IP Address Assignment Issues**:
    - Verify DHCP server is available on the VLAN network
+   - Make sure your cloud-init script is running properly

 3. **Network Connectivity Problems**:
    - Check that the physical network supports the configured VLAN